iain/scripted/README.md

 * To get color in RSpec, use the `--tty` switch, or RSpec will not believe the shell supports color.
 * Use the `--color` switch for Cucumber.
+* Groups don't run in the specified order yet.

 ## Contributing